 Staying in touch with candidates helps keep them in your pipeline.
-If you can maintain a positive relationship with them, they may apply for other job vacancies or even become a referral source for their network.
-For instance, you can add them in a newsletter relating to your current job openings or connect on social media to provide company updates.
+For instance, you can add them to a newsletter relating to your current job openings or connect on social media to provide company updates.
+If you can maintain a positive relationship with them, they may even become a referral source for their network.

-When you decline your candidate, you need to do it in an understanding and respectful manner.
-Therefore, choose kind words and be mindful of the phrases you utilise.
+When declining a candidate, it’s crucial to maintain a compassionate and respectful tone.
+Therefore, choose your words carefully and be mindful of the language you use.